badimirzai/robotics-verifier-cli/README.md

   stall_current: 2.2
 ```

-See `examples/amr_basic.yaml` for a complete, working example.
+See `examples/amr_basic.yaml` for a complete working example.

 ---

 ## Output and exit codes

 - Results are grouped by severity: `INFO`, `WARN`, `ERROR`
-- Exit code:
+- Exit codes:
   - `0`: No errors
   - `2`: One or more `ERROR` entries detected